davidosomething/dotfiles/README.md

   consequently `npm`)
 - `php`, `composer`, use composer to install `wp-cli`
     - `bootstrap/mac/php.sh`
-- `pyenv`, `pyenv-virtualenv`, then create a new env with a new python/pip
+- Use [pyenv-installer] for `pyenv`, `pyenv-virtualenv`, then create a new env with a new python/pip.

 ### Provisioning scripts